Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

 The optimistic conjecture for noncompact groups is similar, but with $\TT$ replaced by $\RR$ and an extra condition that $\chi$ has compact kernel.

 Under the extra assumption that $G$ is abelian, the optimistic conjectures for both classification problems were more or less confirmed before our work.
 In the same paper~\cite{Kneser} mentioned earlier, Kneser solved the classification problem for equality with the answer we hope for.

 For the near equality problem, when $G=\TT^d$, the desired classification was obtained by Bilu~\cite{Bilu}, and later improved by Candela and De Roton~\cite{circle19} for a special case when $d= 1$.
 When $G$ is a general abelian group, a classification result was obtained by Tao~\cite{T18} for compact $G$, and by Griesmer~\cite{G19} when $G$ is noncompact.
 Griesmer also proved more general results for disconnected groups~\cite{G14, G19}.
-The results by Griesmer~\cite{G14, G19} and by Tao~\cite{T18} used nonstandard analysis methods, so the quantitative dependence between $\varepsilon$ and $\delta$ in \eqref{eq: main conj} is not provided.
+The results by Griesmer~\cite{G14, G19} and by Tao~\cite{T18} used nonstandard analysis methods, and did not provide how $\varepsilon$ quantitative depends on $\delta$ in \eqref{eq: main conj}.
 A sharp exponent classification result (i.e., $\varepsilon=O(\delta)$) for compact abelian groups was obtained very recently by Christ and Iliopoulou~\cite{ChristIliopoulou}.
 Results with sharp exponent bounds are likely the best that one can achieve without solving the $(3k-4)$-conjecture for $\ZZ/p\ZZ$.

 For nonabelian $G$, not much was known earlier than this paper.
-In closest proximity to what we are doing, Bj\"orklund considered in~\cite{abelcomponent} a variation of Kemperman's inequality and the equality classification problem without assuming that $G$ is connected while assuming additionally that $G$ is compact, second countable, and has abelian identity component, and the sets $A$ and $B$ are ``spread out'' (i.e., far away from being subgroups).
-The only common case to this and our current setting with the connectedness assumption happens when $G$ is abelian and connected.
-This is a case already covered by Kneser's classification result.
+In closest proximity to the current work, Bj\"orklund considered in~\cite{abelcomponent} a variation of Kemperman's inequality and the equality classification problem without assuming that $G$ is connected while assuming additionally that $G$ is compact, second countable, and has abelian identity component, and the sets $A$ and $B$ are ``spread out'' (i.e., far away from being subgroups).
+The only common case to this and our current setting happens when $G$ is abelian and connected.